-There is also the popular laddering strategy.
+There is also a popular laddering strategy.
 It allows you to choose several term deposits with different maturity dates.

 Current GIC Rates

-Are you aware that GIC rates can vary considerably across different financial institutions?
+GIC rates can vary considerably across different financial institutions.
 That is why it is important to compare the rates whenever you are searching for an account of your needs and preference.

 Here are some of the best GIC rates available in the market today: